HuidaeCho/projpicker/README.md

    * ArcGIS Pro Toolbox for ArcGIS users including IESA students?
 Will be easier to implement because ArcGIS Pro provides nice pencil tools and mapping functionalities.
 We'll be able to see almost immediate returns.
-   * Web
+   * Web (client-only)
    * Desktop
+2. Missing projection information?
+Let's find it using coordinates in latitude and longitude.
-2. CRS hints
+3. CRS hints
    * Crowdsourcing agency and product information?
-3. Missing projection information?
-Let's find it using coordinates in latitude and longitude.

 ## Versioning